RichardOtter/RichardOtter.github.io/Run_SQL_on_RM_database.md

 It does so by comparing two items and determining if one is equal, less than or greater than the other by using a collation function.
-This collation function will always say that "a" = "a", but how about "a" = "A"?
+This collation function will always say that "a" = "a", but how about "a" = "A" or "a" = "ä"?/
 That will depend on how the collation function is designed.

 The RootsMagic database was designed to use a collation function name "RMNOCASE".
 This function is not part of SQLite, but was created by RootsMagic developers and has not been made public.
+It exists within the RootsMagic program.

 Some examples will help clarify.
 The SourceTable contains a column "Name".
 This is the source name displayed in RM.